-Candidates who have undertaken the NSW HSC will be ranked on the basis of a score obtained by adding the scaled score of the best two units of art to the scaled aggregate.
+Candidates who have undertaken the NSW HSC or equivalent since 1993, will be ranked on the basis of their TER, with a prerequisite of visual arts.

 All other applicants will be required to submit a portfolio of their recent work in the visual arts by a date and in a form specified by the College.
 The offer of places in the course will be made in order of merit following assessment of the portfolio, Higher School Certificate Tertiary Entrance Ranking and/or its equivalents.